 Issuer: Glencore Finance (Europe) S.A.
-Guarantors: Glencore Xstrata plc, pursuant to a deed of guarantee dated May 7, 2013 (the "Deed of Guarantee"), and Glencore International AG and Xstrata (Schweiz) AG, pursuant to a guarantee agreement dated May 7, 2013 (the "Guarantee Agreement").
+Guarantors: Glencore Xstrata plc, pursuant to a deed of guarantee dated May 15, 2014 (the "Deed of Guarantee"), and Glencore International AG and Glencore (Schweiz) AG, pursuant to a guarantee agreement dated May 15, 2014 (the "Guarantee Agreement").
 Risk Factors: Investing in Notes issued under the Program involves certain risks.
-The principal risk factors that may affect the abilities of the Issuer and the Guarantors to fulfill their respective obligations under the Notes are discussed under "Risk Factors" above.
+The principal risk factors that may affect the abilities of the Issuer and the Guarantors to fulfill their respective obligations under the Notes are discussed under " Risk Factors " above.
 Arranger: Barclays Bank PLC.
-Dealers: Barclays Bank PLC, BNP Paribas, Citigroup Global Markets Limited, Credit Suisse Securities (Europe) Limited, Deutsche Banl AG, London Branch, HSBC Bank plc, J.P.
+Dealers: Barclays Bank PLC, BNP Paribas, Citigroup Global Markets Limited, Credit Suisse Securities (Europe) Limited, Deutsche Bank AG, London Branch, HSBC Bank plc, J.P.
 Morgan Securities plc, The Royal Bank of Scotland plc and any other Dealer appointed from time to time by the Issuer and the Guarantors generally in respect of the Program or by the Issuer and the Guarantors in relation to a particular Tranche of Notes.
 Principal Paying Agent: Deutsche Bank AG, London Branch.
-Luxembourg Listing Agent : Deutsche Bank Luxembourg S.A.
-Trustee: Deutsche Trustee Company Limited, pursuant to an amended and restated trust deed dated May 7, 2013 (the "Trust Deed") copies of which will be available for inspection (during normal office hours) at the specified office of the Principal Paying Agent.
+Luxembourg Listing Agent: Deutsche Bank Luxembourg S.A.
+Trustee: Deutsche Trustee Company Limited, pursuant to an amended and restated trust deed dated May 15, 2014 (the "Trust Deed") copies of which will be available for inspection (during normal office hours) at the specified office of the Principal Paying Agent.
 Admission to Listing and Trading: Each Series may be admitted to listing on the Official List of the Luxembourg Stock Exchange and to trading on the Regulated Market of the Luxembourg Stock Exchange and/or admitted to listing, trading and/or quotation by any other listing authority, stock exchange and/or quotation system as may be agreed between the Issuer and the relevant Dealer and specified in the relevant Final Terms or may be issued on the basis that they will not be admitted to listing, trading and/or quotation by any listing authority, stock exchange and/or quotation system.
-Clearing Systems: Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking société anonyme ("Clearstream, Luxembourg") and/or, in relation to any Tranche of Notes, any other clearing system as may be specified in the relevant Final Terms.
-Program Amount: Up to US\$ 20,000,000,000 (or its equivalent in other currencies)

-aggregate principal amount of Notes outstanding at any one time.
+Clearing Systems: Euroclear and/or Clearstream, Luxembourg and/or, in relation to any Tranche of Notes, any other clearing system as may be specified in the relevant Final Terms.
+Program Amount: Up to US\$ 20,000,000,000 (or its equivalent in other currencies) aggregate principal amount of Notes outstanding at any one time.
+Issuance in Series : Notes will be issued in Series.
+Each Series may comprise one or more Tranches issued on different issue dates.
+The Notes of each Series will all be subject to identical terms, except that the issue date and the amount of the first payment of interest may be different in respect of different Tranches.
+The Notes of each Tranche will all be subject to identical terms in all respects save that a Tranche may comprise Notes of different denominations.